 The description of grains as “the staff of life” is particularly apt applied to ancient grains—civilizations past relied on them as major sources of protein and other nutrients.
-The superb nutrient profiles of these “new” ancient grains are the most compelling reason agricultural entrepreneurs have endeavored to revive them for today’s consumers.
+The superbly nourishing profiles of these “new” ancient grains are the most compelling reason they’ve been revived for today’s consumers.

 Once a revered crop of the ancient Aztecs, amaranth has become somewhat of a familiar natural food item in North America and beyond.
 The nutritional profile of amaranth is so impressive that when it burst on the scene a few decades ago, it was cited as one of the world’s most promising foods by the National Academy of Sciences.

 The flavor of cooked amaranth is strong, often described as nutty and sweet, but it’s more complex than that.
 Even its aroma is distinct and may not be to everyone’s liking.
 For lots more on this tiny yet mighty grain’s characteristics and uses, see our Guide to Amaranth Grain and Flour.

 Widely considered to be the oldest grain in the history of agriculture, today, einkorn is most commonly used as a flour.
 One of the most recent of ancient grains to be revived for modern market, einkorn is actually one of the oldest forms of cultivated wheat.

 Higher concentration of both nutrients and flavors makes it a beneficial and delectable flour to use in whatever recipes you’d normally use unbleached white or whole wheat pastry flour.

 It’s a low-gluten flour, so not ideal for yeasted breads, but it’s fantastic for all kinds of other baked goods, in which it yields a delectably tender crumb.
 See this site’s Guide to Baking with Einkorn Flour; and for lots more on einkorn’s history and lots more, explore Jovial Foods and Einkorn.com.